 Concentration of credit risk is the risk of loss attributed to the magnitude of the Plan's investment in a single issuer.
-The Plan's policy regarding concentration of credit risk specifies the portfolio shall not hold investments in a single company exceeding ten percent of the market value of the portfolio concentration of credit risk.
+The Plan's policy regarding concentration of credit risk specifies the portfolio shall not hold investments in a single company exceeding ten percent of the market value of the portfolio.
 Further, it provides guidelines regarding target allocation ranges for various investment disciplines.